 Then Moses said to God, “If I come to the people of Israel and say to them, ‘The God of your fathers has sent me to you,’ and they ask me, ‘What is his name?’ what shall I say to them?”

 God said to Moses, “I AM WHO I AM.”
 And he said, “Say this to the people of Israel, ‘I AM has sent me to you.’”

 The above passage makes it clear that “I AM” is the name which God chose to express Himself to His people while they were in exile.

-The Jewish leaders without a doubt understood what Jesus was claiming, and that is why in verse 59 we see, “Then they took up stones to throw at Him.”
-They had little interesting in stoning a mentally confused young man.
+The Jewish leaders without a doubt understood what Jesus was claiming, and that is why in verse 59 of John’s Gospel we see, “Then they took up stones to throw at Him.”
+The Pharisees would have had little interest in stoning a mentally ill young man.
 However, they had every intention to stone an ordinary person claiming to be the great I AM, the God of Israel, for that was extreme blasphemy.

 The Watchtower misconstrues Exodus 3:14 in their New World Translation (2013 revision) as follows: